AIRsight Infrared Raman Microscope - Support

 Infrared Spectroscopy

-Samples are irradiated with infrared light to measure how much light is transmitted through the sample and how much is reflected.
+Samples are irradiated with infrared light to measure how much light is transmitted through the sample and how much is absorbed.

 Raman Spectroscopy